-If you’re looking to visit Venice soon, with any luck this Venice guide and travel advice should come in handy.
+If you’re looking to visit Venice soon, with any luck this Venice travel guide should come in handy.
 Here are my top tips for visiting Venice:

 The interiors were lavish and exuberant, the perfect embodiment of grandiose venetian architecture and design.
 Brimming with antique furniture but with an elegant feel, you felt a bit like a prince or princess.
 There was also a gorgeous outdoor area, complete with palm trees and jasmines.
 An idyllic spot for an evening cocktail.

 Other great accommodation options include:

 - Hotel Galleria – a small, charming hotel located right on the Grand Canal.

 - Hotel Cipriani – a luxury 5-star hotel with views of Venice Lagoon and Doge’s Palace.